skoczen/will/README.md

 5. Get the requirements. ```pip install -r requirements.txt```
 6. You need to put your Planning Center API Personal access token application key and secret in start.sh.
 Get a Personal Access Key here: https://api.planningcenteronline.com/oauth/applications
+7. Get your Slack API legacy token here: https://api.slack.com/custom-integrations/legacy-tokens
-7. Add your API Keys in the start.sh file.
+8. Add your API Keys in the start.sh file.
 This is just for setting environment variables and executing as sudo user.
 Sudo is needed to open port 80.
 ```
 export WILL_PCO_API_SECRET=asdflaksjdflaksjdf